Banner

 4. Create Storage Account

-• Recognize the tiers of performance, redundancy, and access.
+• Recognise the tiers of performance, redundancy, and access.

 • Establish a Storage Account